-Factors to be considered Consultation expectations Yes No Does the decision require the Special Consultative Procedure?
-Special Consultative Procedure Consider other factors to determine the extent of early consultation Consider other factors to determine whether or not to consult Is the decision significant?
-Early consultation Variety of engagement/ consultation mechanisms used Consider other factors to determine whether or not to consult Does the Council have prior knowledge of communities' views?
-No or limited consultation i.e. verification of views through a targeted consultation process Early consultation Consider other factors to determine the extent of consultation Can communities have a reasonable influence on the decision?
-Early consultation Consider other factors to determine the extent of consultation Consider not consulting, or limited consultation to a targeted group Do the resources required to consult outweigh the impact of the decision?
+Factors to be considered Consultation expectations Factors to be considered Yes No Does the decision require the Special Consultative Procedure?
+Special Consultative Procedure Consider other factors to determine the extent of early involvement Consider other factors to determine whether or not to consult Is the decision significant?
+Early involvement Variety of engagement/ consultation mechanisms used Consider other factors to determine whether or not to consult Does the Council have prior knowledge of communities' views?
+No or limited consultation i.e. verification of views through a targeted consultation process Early involvement Consider other factors to determine the extent of consultation Can communities have a reasonable influence on the decision?
+Early involvement Consider other factors to determine the extent of consultation Consider not consulting, or limited consultation to a targeted group Do the resources required to consult outweigh the impact of the decision?
 Consider not consulting or limited consultation Consider other factors to determine the extent of consultation